 When I told the insurance adjuster that the man’s well-documented back pain was so severe that he could no longer sit on his furniture, but instead had to use a folding chair to watch TV and eat meals, the adjuster’s response was, “What do you want me to do, buy the guy a new folding chair?”

 These people rarely understand you.
-They often look at you as nothing more than a claim number, and I doubt they will ever appreciate the lost quality of life you experience because of their insured’s wrongdoing.
+They often look at you as nothing more than a claim number, and I doubt they will ever appreciate the lost quality of life you experience because of a car accident.
 In sum, they are your adversary.

 Speak to a Car Accident Lawyer Today

 Insurance adjusters are well-trained, well-funded, and have a near endless supply of defense attorneys to choose from in their quest to beat you.
 While not every auto accident case needs a lawyer, if you have suffered real injuries due to another party’s negligence, I strongly encourage you to at least consult a car accident lawyer prior to signing any forms, giving any statements, or taking on this adversary alone.
-To find out how I can help, call me today for a free consultation at 803-790-2800.
+To find out how I can help, call me today for a free consultation at 803-790-2800 or you can use the live chat box below.